pcolladosoto/robot_calibration/README.md

 5. `2XXX`: Turn with both wheels at the same speed but in opposite directions.
 The center of this rotation is in the middle of the middle point separating the wheels instead of in the stopped wheel. `XXX` is the angle to turn in degrees.

 6. `4XXXX`: Go straight until the robot traverses `XXXX` millimeters.

+### Figures

+We are attaching some figures displaying the plots of both the incoming distance signals as well as their auto-correlation.